system-transparency/stprov/docs/stprov-manual.md

       a mutually authenticated HTTPS connection.
 Connections are only accepted from the allowed hosts (-a), a repeated option that uses CIDR notation.

       An SSH hostkey is written to EFI NVRAM on success.
+Secure Boot objects PK, KEK, db, and dbx are also written to EFI NVRAM if provided by stprov local.

     stprov remote dhcp -h HOSTNAME | -H FULL_HOSTNAME